Floorp-Projects/Floorp/remote/doc/Prefs.md

 ### `remote.enabled`

 Indicates whether the remote agent is enabled.
-When the remote agent is enabled, it exposes a `--debug` flag for Firefox.
+When the remote agent is enabled, it exposes a `--remote-debugger` flag for Firefox.
 When set to false, the remote agent will not be loaded on startup.

 ### `remote.force-local`